Summary

 View the Future

-Every organization determines their future, at least in part, by the ability to learn and adapt.
+Every organization determines its future, at least in part, by the ability to learn and adapt.
 Organizational engagement in change must occur at every level, every day.

 The scope and nature of change depend upon the objectives set and the results obtained.
 The organization engagement includes a continuous loop of: